The Power of Two Choices for Random Walks: Preliminaries

 The \textit{choice random walk} (CRW) is a discrete time stochastic process $(X_t)_{t\geq 0}$ on the vertices of a connected graph $G=(V,E)$, influenced by a \emph{controller}.
 The starting state is a fixed vertex; at each time $t\in\mathbb N$ the controller is presented with two neighbours $\{c_1^t,c_2^t \}$ of the current state $X_t$ chosen uniformly at random with replacement and must choose one of these neighbours as the next state $X_{t+1}$.
 We assume that at each time $t$ the controller knows the graph $G$, its current position $X_t\in V$, and $\mathcal{H}_t:=\left(X_i,\{c_1^i,c_2^i\}\right)_{i=0}^t$, the \textit{history} of the process so far.
 The controller has access to arbitrary computational resources and an infinite string of random bits $\omega$ in order to choose $X_{t+1}$ from $\{c_1^t,c_2^t\}$.
 A \textit{CRW strategy} is a function which given any $t$, $\mathcal{H}_t$ and $\{c_1^t, c_2^t\} \subseteq \Gamma(X_t) $, outputs one of $\{c_1^t, c_2^t\}$ (where we write $\Gamma(v) := \{w : vw \in E \}$ for the neighbourhood of $v$).
 Note that any such strategy defines a Markov chain on $V$.

 We say that a CRW strategy is \textit{unchanging} if it is independent of both time and the history of the walk.
 We say that an unchanging strategy is \textit{reversible} if the Markov chain it defines is reversible.
-We recall that any reversible Markov chain is identically distributed with a random walk on an edge-weighted graph as explained e.g.\ in \cite{aldousfill}, and we will be using this representation.
+We recall that any reversible Markov chain is identically distributed with a random walk on an edge-weighted graph as explained e.g.\ in \cite{aldousfill}, we shall make use of this representation.
 For many graphs with a high degree of symmetry we can find good reversible strategies, and we can then use tools from the theory of reversible Markov chains to analyse the CRW on these graphs.
 The strategies we consider may use random bits in addition to those used for choosing $\{c_1^t, c_2^t\}$; we say a strategy is \textit{deterministic} if no additional random bits are used.

 If we are trying to minimise the expected hitting time of a given vertex, it is easy to see that there is an unchanging, deterministic optimal strategy.
 However, it need not be reversible; an example where it is not is given in Figure \ref{bull}.
 We shall use reversible strategies to bound the hitting time of the optimal strategy; these will also in general not be deterministic.